Undivided Resources

 • Self-advocacy training

-These services, which are not necessarily offered by schools and can be provided directly by the DOR, are available to any student who has a 504 plan, an IEP, or a documented disability.
-To access these services, a student with a disability between the ages of 16–18 or their parents may contact any DOR office.
-A student or their parent may also invite a DOR representative to the IEP meeting.
+These services, which are not always offered by schools and can be provided directly by the DOR, are available to any student who has a 504 plan, an IEP, or a documented disability, such as autism, ADHD, a learning disability, Down syndrome, cerebral palsy, etc. To access these services in high school, a student with a disability between the ages of 16–18 or their parents may contact any DOR office.
+A student or their parent may also invite a DOR representative to an IEP meeting.

 Asch told us, “When the Workforce Innovation Opportunity Act (WIOA) passed, for the first time the DOR had the opportunity to serve both eligible individuals and potentially eligible individuals, so students with disabilities who have not applied to our services can still receive those five pre-employment transition services.”